Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Model Performance

-A chemical reaction can be represented as the transformation of a sequence of characters (reactants, conditions) into another sequence (products), with compounds connected by special characters, such as `>>'.
+A chemical reaction can be represented as the transformation of a sequence of characters (reactants, conditions) into another sequence (products), with compounds connected by special characters, such as `$\textgreater\textgreater$'.
 This structure makes sequence-to-sequence models, such as the Transformer, well-suited for predictive modeling of reaction representation \cite{schwaller2019molecular, irwin2022chemformer}.
 However, existing SMILES-based Transformer models for reaction representation encounter limitations in various aspects, particularly with respect to atom permutations and the interpretability of reaction mechanisms.
-Consequently, our proposed MM-RCR fuses data from diverse sources including corpus, SMILES and graphs of molecules to present a comprehensive view of the reaction.
-We assess the performance of our proposed MM-RCR and the aforementioned baseline methods for reaction condition recommendation.
-The top-$N$ accuracy of condition recommendation on the combined test datasets of USPTO-Condition and USPTO\_500MT\_Condition are presented in Table.~\ref{tab:performance-condition} and Table.~\ref{tab:performance-500mt}, respectively.
-We introduce several comparative methods to illustrate the performance of MM-RCR. \begin{enumerate} \item RCR~\cite{gao2018using}.
-This method proposes a reaction fingerprint to represent the difference between the product and reactant fingerprints. \item Reaction GCNN~\cite{maser2021multilabel}.
-This method proposes a machine-learned ranking model to predict the set of conditions used in a reaction as a binary vector. \item Parrot~\cite{wang2023generic}.
-This method leverages the attention-based model architecture to encode the reaction and design a training methodology specifically to enhance the reaction center. \item TextReact~\cite{qian2023predictive}.
-It aims to enhance the molecular representation of the reaction by introducing relevant corpus retrieved from literature into sequence-to-sequence Transformers. \item Reagent Transformer~\cite{andronov2023reagent}.
-This method leverages Molecular Transformer,~\cite{schwaller2019molecular} a state-of-the-art model to tackle the task of reagent prediction. \end{enumerate}
+Consequently, our proposed Chemma-RC fuses data from diverse sources including corpus, SMILES and graphs of molecules to present a comprehensive view of the reaction.
+We assess the performance of our proposed Chemma-RC and the aforementioned baseline methods for reaction condition prediction.
+The top-$N$ reaction condition prediction accuracy on USPTO-Condition and USPTO\_500MT\_Condition datasets are presented in Table~\ref{tab:performance-condition} and Table~\ref{tab:performance-500mt}, respectively.
+We introduce several comparative baseline methods. \begin{enumerate}

-To have a comprehensive overview of the recommendation performance, we visualize the prediction results of USPTO-Condition and USPTO\_500MT\_Condition datasets, as described in Table.~\ref{tab:performance-condition}, ~\ref{tab:performance-500mt}.
-Specifically, we draw radar charts of our model and other competitive models, which are presented in Figure.~\ref{fig:pf-radar}.
-For the USPTO-Condition dataset, we reproduce Parrot, RCR, and TextReact.
-Then, we plot the top-3 predicting accuracy of different conditions (catalyst, solvent 1, solvent 2, reagent 1, and reagent 2), as is depicted in Figure.~\ref{fig:pf-radar} (left).
-For the USPTO\_500MT\_Condition dataset, we recommend reagents in SMILES sequence and take Parrot, Reagent Transformer, and Reaction GCNN as comparative methods.
-For more intuition, we visualize top-1, 3, 5, and 10 exactly matched accuracy in log scale, which is shown in Figure.~\ref{fig:pf-radar} (right).
-From the charts, we can see that our model covers the largest area of the performance circle in both datasets, indicating that MM-RCR markedly outperforms other competitive models.